George-Ogden/pytest-dbg/README.md

 # pytest-dbg

-I wrote a version of the `dbg!` macro in Python: https://github.com/George-Ogden/dbg.
+I wrote a version of Rust's `dbg!` macro in Python: https://github.com/George-Ogden/dbg.
 It has a pretty printing library built into it.
 One of the core users suggested I use it for pytest equality assertions to make debugging failing tests easier.